Diminished triad: In popular music

 Walter Everett writes that "In rock and pop music, the diminished triad nearly always appears on the second scale degree, forming a generally maudlin and dejected iidim with its members, 2–4–♭6."
 Songs that feature iidim include Santo & Johnny's "Sleep Walk", Jay and the Americans' "Cara Mia", and the Hollies' "The Air That I Breathe".
-Not so rare but rare enough so as to imply knowledge of and conscious avoidance on the part of rock musicians, examples of its use include Oasis' "Don't Look Back in Anger", David Bowie's "Space Oddity", and two in Daryl Hall's "Everytime You Go Away".
+Ken Stephenson writes that "diminished triads and seventh chords are rare in rock" but not entirely absent; diminished chords are present in Oasis' "Don't Look Back in Anger", David Bowie's "Space Oddity", and Daryl Hall's "Everytime You Go Away".

 The viidim in major keys is relatively less common than the iidim, but still does happen.
 It is almost always used to tonicize the relative minor, in progressions such as viidim–V^{7}/vi–vi, which resembles iidim–V^{7}–i in the relative minor.